apgupta3091/beginnerML/README.md

 A few of the beginner Machine Learning programs that I have been working on!

-Includes the libraries scikit, and tensorflow
+Includes the libraries scikit learn, and tensorflow